-Sara’s work is broadly concerned with early modern European intellectual history (c.
-1500 – c.
-1700) and the history of philosophy.
+Sara's work is broadly concerned with early modern intellectual history (1500-1700); the history of moral and political thought from antiquity to early modernity; the transmission, reception, and reuse of texts and ideas across geographical and chronological boundaries.
+She has a strong interest in book history, translation and reception studies, and methodologies of textual editing.
 Sara strives to situate early modern thought in the longue durée, by reconstructing its debts to ancient and medieval traditions and its legacy on modern and contemporary culture.
-Her research is strongly transnational and looks at the circulation and reappropriation of texts and ideas across geographic and linguistic borders, particularly through the medium of translation.
+Her research is strongly transnational and looks at the circulation, reappropriation, and transformation of knowledge, particularly through the medium of translation.

 In the Summer, Sara supervises MA dissertations appropriate to her research interests and expertise.

-Sara welcomes inquiries from prospective PhD students working on Renaissance / early modern topics in one of her research areas: intellectual history; the history of political thought; translation studies; the history of medicine; the history of philosophy; book history; ecocriticism & the environmental humanities.
+Sara welcomes inquiries from prospective PhD students working on Renaissance & early modern topics in one of her research areas: intellectual history (esp.
+French and Italian); the history of political thought; translation studies; the history of philosophy; book history; ecocriticism & the environmental humanities.

-First supervisor for: George Brocklehurst (Convivial spaces in Giovanni Pontano’s dialogues and poetry), Daniel Samuel (The Passions in English Medicine and Science, 1600-1680), Guillermo Willis (Gassendi and the English Anatomists).
+First supervisor for: George Brocklehurst (Giovanni Pontano's Convivial Humanism), Daniel Samuel (The Passions of the Soul in English Medicine and Science), Guillermo Willis (Gassendi and the Epicurean Anatomists, 1620-1680).

-Second supervisor for: Marisa Addomine (Clockmaking in Renaissance Florence: The Della Volpaia Manuscripts), Merlin Cox (Theurgy in the Renaissance), Dimitrios Roussos (Gnothi Kairon: The Shape of Time in Renaissance Italy), Elisa Stafferini (Women in Arms: Armed Women in 16C and 17C Italian Art and Literature).
+Second supervisor for: Marisa Addomine (Clockmaking in Renaissance Florence: The Della Volpaia Manuscripts), Merlin Cox (Theurgy in the Renaissance), Elisa Stafferini (Women in Arms: Armed Women in 16C and 17C Italian Art and Literature).

 Books and edited volumes: